andreiburuntia/georoute/README.md

-# GeoTrace - traceroute visualizer
+# GeoTrace - a super basic traceroute visualizer

 A Python CLI tool that wraps `traceroute`, resolves each hop to a physical location using MaxMind GeoLite2, and renders an interactive HTML map showing the route with per-leg latency annotations.